 Most computers come with large screens these days but there are many small screen laptops out there.
 While on the surface an extra inch may not seem like much it will play a big role in your comfort levels when using DJ software.

 Most DJ controllers come with an in-built sound card.
-If you’re planning to play your music via your computer or laptop speakers you’ll need a sound card in your computer as well.
+If you’re planning to play your music via your desktop or laptop speakers you’ll need a sound card in your DJ computer as well.
 The default sound cards that come with computers tend to be fine.
 If you plan on moving into music production down the line you may want to consider investing in a higher quality sound card.
 You’ll also need to know whether you’ll be opting for studio monitors vs speakers.
 Make sure the sound card has the appropriate connection options for both.
 Many DJ speakers with built in amplifiers require connections that many soundcards do not support.
 At a minimum, it should be able to support an external audio interface.

 Other Connection Options

 It’s also worth checking the other connection options that are available.
 If you plan on using wireless DJ headphones you’ll want wireless built-in.
 Likewise, if you opt for Bluetooth DJ headphones.
 If these are built-in from the outset you don’t need to buy additional adapters.
 It will also save you from using up additional USB ports.

 This is the one area that luckily you can skimp on.
 For a DJ setup, you don’t need a high-end graphics card.
-Any stock computer or laptop graphics card will be able to handle DJ software with ease.
+Any stock desktop or laptop graphics card will be able to handle DJ software with ease.

-Now that we know what we need let’s break down the difference between computers and laptops.
-There are many benefits to having a computer for DJing.
+Now that we know what we need let’s break down the difference between desktops and laptops.
+There are many benefits to having a desktop for DJing.
 There are also some notable drawbacks as well.